typestack/class-validator/README.md

     and use it somewhere in the global place of your app:

     * for nodejs: `require("es6-shim")` in your app's entry point (for example in `app.ts`)
-    * for browser: `<script src="path-to-shim/es6-shim.js">` in your `index.html`
+    * for browser: `<script src="node_modules/es6-shim/es6-shim.js">` in your `index.html`

     For node.js users this step is only required if you are using old versions of node.

 ## Usage

-Create your class and put some validation decorators on its properties you want to validate:
+Create your class and put some validation decorators on the properties you want to validate:

 ```typescript
 import {validate, Contains, IsInt, IsLength, IsEmail, IsFQDN, IsDate} from "class-validator";